Kulsoom-ri/US_senate_simulation/README.md

 ### Controlling model parameters
 To ensure the reliability of the simulation, several key model parameters were controlled.
 The system prompt was designed to respect the models’ knowledge cutoff of December 2023, ensuring that LLM-generated responses were based on reasoning rather than memorization.
 This cutoff was particularly useful, as it prevented the models from having prior knowledge of the actual votes cast in 2024, allowing for an unbiased evaluation of predictive reasoning.

 Temperature settings were also adjusted to optimize model performance.
 For debate simulation, a temperature of 0.4 was used to allow for a moderate degree of randomness, fostering a diversity of arguments and reasoning styles.
 For debate summary generation, a lower temperature of 0.2 was set to make the output more deterministic and fact-based.
-Additionally, a fixed random seed was used for the reproducibility of results across multiple simulation runs (although due to the inherent output varaibility, setting a random seed in LLMs does not always guarantee deterministic outputs).
+Additionally, a fixed random seed was used for the reproducibility of results across multiple simulation runs (although due to the inherent output variability, setting a random seed in LLMs does not always guarantee deterministic outputs).

 ## Methodology
 ### Correlations and Classifications